Doron-Az/NASA_mars_images_nodejs/README.md

 6. Use carousel mode to display saved images automatically.

 ## API Reference
-The NASA API used in this project is maintained by Chris Cerami.
+NASA API used in this project.
 Each rover has its own set of photos stored in the database, which can be queried separately.
 Photos are organized by the sol (Martian rotation or day) on which they were taken, counting up from the rover's landing date.
 A photo taken on Curiosity's 1000th Martian sol exploring Mars, for example, will have a sol attribute of 1000.
 Results can also be filtered by the camera with which the photo was taken, and responses are limited to 25 photos per call.
 Queries that should return more than 25 photos are split onto several pages, which can be accessed by adding a 'page' parameter to the query.

 ## Technologies Used
 This project was built using the following technologies: